FAdy-200/django_for_everybody/README.md

 This repository contains files and resources that I'm using while studying the Django for Everybody SPECIALIZATION on Coursera.
 The specialization consists of four courses:

 - Web Applications for Everybody
-- Django for Everybody
+- Building Web Applications in Django
-- Django for Everybody - AJAX, jQuery, and JSON
+- Django Features and Libraries
-- Django for Everybody - Capstone
+- Using JavaScript, JQuery, and JSON in Django

 Each of these courses covers various topics related to developing web applications using the Django framework.